 Some Spice users report feeling relaxed and having mild changes in perception.
 Users also report extreme anxiety, feeling like someone is out to get them (paranoia), and seeing or hearing things that aren’t there (hallucinations).

-Spice is pretty new, so there is very little research on how it affects the brain.
+Spice is a new drug so there is not much research on how it affects the brain.
 We do know that the chemicals found in Spice attach to the same nerve cell receptors as THC, the main mind-altering ingredient in marijuana.
-Some of the chemicals found in Spice, however, attach to those receptors more strongly, which could lead to a much stronger and more unpredictable effect.
-We still don’t know what many products sold as Spice are actually made of, and we can’t be sure how the chemicals in Spice will harm the user.
+Some of the chemicals in Spice, however, attach to those receptors more strongly, which could lead to a much stronger and more unpredictable effect.
+We still don’t know what many of the products sold as Spice are actually made of, and therefore we can’t be sure how the chemicals in Spice will harm the user.

 Learn more about how the brain works and what happens when a person uses drugs.

 In 2011, Spice was mentioned by patients in the emergency room 28,531 times.
 This is a drastic increase over the 11,406 mentions in 2010.1 People who have had bad reactions to Spice report symptoms like a fast heart rate, throwing up, feeling nervous, feeling confused, and hallucinations.
 Spice can also raise blood pressure and cause less blood to flow to the heart.
 In a few cases, it has been linked with heart attacks and death.
 People who use Spice a lot may have withdrawal and addiction symptoms.